HayaMM/JDI01/Lessons/Week01/Day01/CommandLine.md

 ├── tmp
 ```

-Now that we have our SEI directory setup, use the `mv` command to move some files into it.
+Now that we have our JDI directory setup, use the `mv` command to move some files into it.

 Find where the `cli` directory are
 stored (may be in the home directory).
 Then move those directories into the